aryopg/PaperSummary/Recurrent Highway Networks/Recurrent Highway Networks.md

 ![alt text][RHN]

-From Equation 7-9, we can conclude that RHN with `L=1` is essentially a basic variant of LSTM like GRU.
+From Equation 7-9, we can conclude that RHN with $L=1$ is essentially a basic variant of LSTM like GRU.

-By omitting the input and bias, the temporal jacobian `A` of RHN is given by:
+By omitting the input and bias, the temporal jacobian $A$ of RHN is given by:

 ![alt text][eq10]